Tanz0rz/haxe-fmod/README.md

 2. Clone down this repo
 3. Point your `haxelib` at the local repo using `haxelib dev faxe2 <directory_to_the_git_clone>`

 This will setup the git repo as an "installed" version of `faxe2` which can be imported by your projects the same way you import other libraries.
-You can see the special `dev` status when you find `faxe2` in the output of `haxelib list` and your Faxe imports in your Haxe game
+You can see the special `dev` status when you find `faxe2` in the output of `haxelib list`

-### Formatting

-This project uses a built-in formatter to help keep code changes consistent.
-Please setup on-save formatting by following the top section of [this document](http://tanneris.me/Haxe-Checkstyle-Formatting)

 ## Goals